maxitect/blog/src/posts/2025-05-16_FromStrawberriesToDropout.md

 This was factually correct but not relevant - there is nothing about strawberries in my blog posts (at least until now!).
 The bot was essentially reverting to general ChatGPT behaviour rather than staying within the retrieved context.

-The issue was that it was too vague.
-The instruction "If the context doesn't contain relevant information, say so" wasn't precise enough to prevent the AI from falling back on its general knowledge.
+The issue was that the instruction was too weak to prevent the AI from falling back on its general knowledge.
 After several iterations, I settled on this more targeted version:

 ```markdown
 Based on the context provided below, extracted from the results of